globances-dev/globance/replit.md

 - Tailwind CSS for styling

 ## System Architecture
-The project utilizes a modern web stack with React 18 (Vite, TypeScript, Tailwind CSS) for the frontend and Node.js (Express, TypeScript) for the backend. **Pure PostgreSQL** (Neon-backed via Replit) serves as the database with a dual-database architecture: DATABASE_URL_DEV for development and DATABASE_URL_PROD for production.
+The project utilizes a modern web stack with React 18 (Vite, TypeScript, Tailwind CSS) for the frontend and Node.js (Express, TypeScript) for the backend. **Pure PostgreSQL** (Neon-backed via Replit) serves as the database with a dual-database architecture: legacy development database variable (deprecated) for development and legacy production database variable (deprecated) for production.
 Authentication is managed via JWT.
 Radix UI provides a consistent design system for the UI/UX.

 **Key Features:**
 - **Cloud Mining Packages**: 6 tiered packages (10 USDT - 1000 USDT) offering 2.5% - 3.0% daily returns.